maciekolejnik/webppl-cognitive-agents/READMEQEST.md

 passed to change that number) simulations along with the average income of Alice and Bob ('all 0' traces are ignored for the purposes of computing averages).
-This again takes 5-10 minutes to run.
-The key observation to make is that Bob's strategy is indeed quite sophisticated - he cooperates initially, but he always keeps all the money in the last round.
+This again takes 5-10 minutes to run (and prints plenty of cache info) The key observation to make is that Bob's strategy is indeed quite sophisticated - he cooperates initially, but he always keeps all the money in the last round.
 He sometimes (hopefully that will be the